mbasaglia/mini_apps/docs/installation/settings.md

 ### `database`

-Database settings, `class` is one of the One of the [Peewee database classes](https://docs.peewee-orm.com/en/latest/peewee/database.html).
+Database settings, `class` is one of the [Peewee database classes](https://docs.peewee-orm.com/en/latest/peewee/database.html).
 The rest of the properties here are passed as class constructor arguments.

-For `peewee.SqliteDatabase`, `database` can be a path (if relative, it will be considered relative from the root of the project). or the string `:memory:`.
+For `peewee.SqliteDatabase`, `database` can be a path (if relative, it will be considered relative from the root of the project) or the string `:memory:`.

 Example: